Deep Run (Tohickon Creek tributary): History

 Deep Run was so named by the first Irish settlers because it was deep compared to its width.
 The removal of trees at one time and erosion has lessened its depth.

 The Deep Run Mennonite Church and Deep Run Presbyterian Church are located in the Deep Run Valley.
 The Deep Run schoolhouse dates to 1746 when land was deeded to the Mennonites for this purpose, the structure was a log building.
 It was first used as a meeting house, then when a second structure was built as a meeting house, the first one became a schoolhouse.
 It was torn down in 1842.
 The second schoolhouse was built circa 1844.
 German was taught exclusively until 1850.

 Statistics

-Deep Run's GNIS identification number is 1173073, the Pennsylvania Gazatteer of Streams identification number is 03125.
+Deep Run's GNIS identification number is 1173073, the Pennsylvania Gazetteer of Streams identification number is 03125.
 The watershed is 10.20 sqmi, and it meets its confluence at the Tohickon Creek's 6.10 river mile.
 The headwaters of the stream is at an elevation of 590 ft and the mouth is at an elevation of 276 ft, resulting in a slope of 43.67 ft/mi.